TheCarsonWest/nerd-emoji/Physics/Forces and Free-Body Diagrams.md

     *   **Normal Force ($F_N$):** Perpendicular to the inclined surface, pushing up and away from it.
     *   **Static Friction Force ($F_f$):** Parallel to the inclined surface, opposing the tendency of motion (up the incline if the block tends to slide down).

-The FBD would show these three arrows originating from the block, with $F_g$ pointing vertically down, $F_N$ perpendicular to the incline, and $F_f$ parallel to the incline.
-When analyzing, $F_g$ would typically be resolved into components parallel and perpendicular to the incline.
+The FBD would show these three arrows originating from the block, with$F_g$pointing vertically down,$F_N$perpendicular to the incline, and$F_f$parallel to the incline.
+When analyzing,$F_g$would typically be resolved into components parallel and perpendicular to the incline.